wanwenzeng/coupleNMF/README.md

 * -PeakO     the location of PeakO matrix

-* -REO       the location of REO matrix

 * -E         the location of E matrix

 * -E_symbol  the location of gene symbol file

-* -ref       the reference genome (mm9, mm10, hg19, hg38)
+* -P_symbol  the location of peak symbol file

+* -pe        the location of pre-calculated peak-gene interactions file

 * -lambda1   the hyper-paramters lambda1 to control term of the NMF for E

 * -lamdba2   the hyper-paramters lambda2 to control coupled term

-Note:-k, -PeakO, -REO, -E, -E_symbol, -ref are the must-have parameters; -lambda1, -lamdba2 are optional parameters.
+Note:-k, -PeakO, -E, -E_symbol, -P_symbol, -pe are the must-have parameters; -lambda1, -lamdba2 are optional parameters.
 If coupleNMF does not receive -lambda1 and -lambda2, it will choose the best parameters automatically.